Nothing4You/debian-netinst-custom/readme.md

 This project modifies the debian netinst iso to in the following ways:

 - use ethX interface names during automated install
+- automatically start automated install on boot, skipping the menu